Yorqinoyyy/learning_python/README.md

 - Day 1: Learned basic if-else conditions and practiced with 7 examples.
 - Day 2: Studied for and while loops and implemented examples like FizzBuzz.
 - Day 3: Learned about defining functions in Python.
 Practiced creating simple functions, using parameters, returning values, and real-life examples.
--Day 4: Learned about lists, dictionaries, and file handling in Python.
+- Day 4: Learned about lists, dictionaries, and file handling in Python.
   Practiced list operations (append, slice, remove), worked with key-value pairs in dictionaries, and learned how to read/write files.

 ## 🛠️ Tools & Libraries: